laxmikant-ainapure/upcxx/INSTALL.md

   default behavior is to search `$PATH` for a `make` or `gmake` which meets this minimum version requirement.
 * `--with-python=...`: Python interpreter to use; must be Python3 or Python2 version 2.7.5 or newer.
-The default behavior is to search `$PATH` for `python` when `upcxx-run` is executed.
-Use of this option results in the use of a full path to the Python interpreter in `upcxx-run`.
+The default behavior is to search `$PATH` for a suitable interpreter when `upcxx-run` is executed.
+This option results in the use of a full path to the Python interpreter in `upcxx-run`.
 * Options for control of (optional) CUDA support are documented in the section [Configuration: CUDA GPU support](#markdown-header-configuration-cuda-gpu-support)